 Image analyzers characterize particles in terms of their size, shape and transparency.
 They are usually categorized as either dynamic or static imaging systems.
-In dynamic imaging systems, the particles flow past the imaging optics, whereas in static imaging, the sample being measured is dispersed and remains stationary for presentation to the imaging system.
-Malvern Panalytical’s Morphologi range comprises automated static image analyzers, which provide excellent, non-subjective, hands-free analysis.
+In dynamic image analysis systems, the particles flow past the imaging optics, whereas in static image analysis systems, the sample being measured is dispersed and remains stationary for presentation to the imaging system.
+Malvern Panalytical’s Morphologi Range comprises automated static image analyzers, which provide excellent, non-subjective, hands-free analysis.
 The ‘ID’ variant of the Morphologi system includes a Raman spectrometer, which provides component-specific chemical identification in addition to particle size and particle shape, using the technique of Morphologically-Directed Raman Spectroscopy (MDRS®).

 What are image analyzers useful for?